Broccoli Salad Recipe

 Step 1: Wash and Prep the Broccoli

-Divide the usable broccoli into two roughly equal piles.
+Remove the central trunk and thin stems.
+Discard the trunk.
+Split the usable broccoli into two equal piles.

 Step 2: Process One Batch, Chop the Other